Humanities and Social Science Program

 If you were to direct a film, which genre of film would you choose to direct?
 Why would you choose this genre?

 What would future cinema look like?
-(Think about what contemporary cinema has to offer and the ways in which it could improve in the future with technological developments).
+(Think about what contemporary cinema has to offer and how it could improve in the future with technological developments).

 What role does the “Western” play in the history of film?